zkSNACKs/zIPs/UXImprovementProcess.md

 ## Develop a Streamlined UX Improvement Process

-To avoid wasting time on developing UX solutions which may not be needed, or worse, make UX more complicated, we should develop a streamlined UX improvement process.
+To avoid controversy as well as wasting time on developing UX solutions which may not be needed, or worse, make UX more complicated, we should develop a streamlined UX improvement process.

 ### 0. Form a pool of UX Testers